 Savings Accounts

 Savings accounts are also a staple of consumer banking.
 These accounts are designed to securely hold and grow your money by accumulating interest.
-A savings account is often used in conjunction with a checking account, allowing people to easily separate the money they want to spend from their savings.
+A savings account is often used alongside a checking account, which allows people to easily separate the money they want to spend from their savings.

 See also: Best Savings Accounts